Gabrielcarvfer/ns-3-dev/src/spectrum/doc/spectrum.rst

 * a reference to the transmitting PHY device

+* a reference to the transmitting mobility model, which should be used in StartRx instead of retrieving it from PHY in order to wraparound models to work

 * a reference to the antenna model used by the transmitting PHY device to transmit this signal